-Steven D. Hanson, Associate Provost and Dean
+Steven D. Hanson, Vice Provost and Dean

 Michigan State University (MSU) conducts education, research, and outreach and engagement on the East Lansing campus and in countries all over the world.
 The university’s international work is coordinated and facilitated by the Office of International Studies and Programs (ISP).
 The wide array of activities and programs gives students, faculty and staff at MSU many ways to explore global issues and gain global experience and knowledge.
 Faculty members in virtually every discipline conduct international research to enhance MSU’s courses.

 ISP has geographic and thematic units located at the East Lansing campus.
 They include the African Studies Center, Asian Studies Center, Canadian Studies Center, Global Center for Food Systems Innovation, Center for Gender in Global Context, Center for Latin American and Caribbean Studies, and the Center for European, Russian and Eurasian Studies.
 Through its colleges, MSU offers area-specific focuses in African Studies, Asian Studies, Latin American and Caribbean Studies, Russian and East European Studies, Western European Studies, and Muslim Studies.
-Two of these centers are designated as national resource and language resource centers through the U.S. Department of Education Title VI program.
+Three of these centers are designated as national resource and language resource centers through the U.S. Department of Education Title VI program.

 The Global Youth Advancement Network (GYAN) supports global citizenship education for faculty, staff, and students and promotes opportunities for international communication, collaboration and careers.

 MSU’s study abroad programs are managed by ISP.
-Its Office of Education.
-Abroad coordinates more than 275 MSU programs in over 60 countries worldwide.
+Its Office of Education Abroad coordinates more than 275 MSU programs in over 60 countries worldwide.
 They range from English literature in London, to natural resources in Brazil, to education in South Africa, to Antarctic system science in Antarctica and Argentina.
-The The Office for Global, Health, Safety, and Security, also under ISP, supports the health, safety, and security of all MSU international travelers.
+The Office for Global, Health, Safety, and Security, also under ISP, supports the health, safety, and security of all MSU international travelers.

 ISP oversees the Office for International Students and Scholars, which serves approximately 1,200 visiting international scholars and more than 6,500 international students annually on campus.
 ISP facilitates partnerships, joint research, and development programs between MSU and a variety of international academic institutions, governments, private foundations, and the World Bank, and currently maintains about 280 collaborative agreements worldwide.

 The Global Innovations in Development, Engagement, and Scholarship (Global IDEAS) was established at ISP to assist faculty with grant proposals for international projects.
-The office also helps connect faculty with other funding sources, and potential collaborators: partners abroad, at development firms, at other universities, and across disciplines.
+The office also helps connect faculty with other funding sources and potential collaborators: partners abroad, at development firms, at other universities, and across disciplines.

 For more information, call 1-517-355-2350, email email@example.com or visit www.isp.msu.edu